Ezra 4

 Notes

-Verse 6 briefly mentions an accusation during the reign of "Ahasuerus" -- the Hebrew form of Xerxes (486-465 BC).
-No details of this accusation are given; the author simply notes the continuation of the pattern of opposition.
+Verse 6 briefly notes an accusation filed during the reign of "Ahasuerus" -- the Hebrew form of Xerxes (486-465 BC).
+No details are given; the author simply marks the continuation of opposition before moving to the fuller account that follows.

-Beginning at verse 7, the text notes that the letter was written כָּתוּב אֲרָמִית וּמְתֻרְגָּם אֲרָמִית ("written in Aramaic and translated in Aramaic").
-From verse 8 onward through Ezra 6:18, the biblical text itself shifts to Aramaic.
-This is not a translation from Hebrew but a preservation of the original Aramaic documents.
-The author incorporates these official records directly, lending the narrative documentary authority.
-Aramaic was the lingua franca of the Persian Empire, used for official correspondence across a vast multilingual realm.
+At verse 7, the text signals that the correspondence was כָּתוּב אֲרָמִית וּמְתֻרְגָּם אֲרָמִית ("written in Aramaic and translated in Aramaic").
+From verse 8 through Ezra 6:18, the biblical text itself shifts to Aramaic -- not a translation from Hebrew, but the original documents preserved intact.
+The author incorporates these imperial records directly, giving the narrative the weight of primary evidence.
+Aramaic was the lingua franca of the Persian Empire, the shared language of official correspondence across a vast multilingual realm.

 The letter-writers identify themselves as representatives of a broad coalition of peoples whom "the great and noble Osnappar" had deported and settled in the region.
 Osnappar is generally identified with Ashurbanipal (669-627 BC), the last great Assyrian king.
 The coalition includes peoples from across the empire -- Persians, Babylonians, Elamites, and others -- all settled in Samaria and the trans-Euphrates region.
 Their letter represents a united provincial front against Jewish rebuilding.